ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-kubernetes/examples/ml-example.md

 ### Job completion.

-#### Benchmarks results
+#### Benchmark results

-Once the benchmarks is complete, the job log will display the results:
+Once the benchmark is complete, the job log will display the results:

 ```
 Results: {'training_time': 1338.488839321999, 'prediction_time': 403.36653568099973}